€17 Find Cheap Flights from Dublin to Spain

 The average price of all round-trip flights from Dublin to Spain clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to Spain, you should consider leaving on a Wednesday and avoid Mondays if you are looking for the best rates.
+When flying from Dublin to Spain, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
 For your return to Dublin, you’ll find the best rates on Fridays and the most expensive ones on Wednesdays.

 How far in advance should I book a flight from Dublin to Spain?